ckeditor/ckeditor4/tests/plugins/clipboard/manual/isfiletransfer.md

 ## Scenario 1:

-Paste image from the clipboard into the editor.
+1. Paste image from the clipboard into the editor.

+	### Expected:

-**Expected**: The message above the editor says "File pasted" on the green background.
+	* The message above the editor says "File pasted" on the green background.

 Notes:
 * Test does _not_ require the image to be actually inserted into the editor.
 * IEs could ignore pasting in such a case.

 ## Scenario 2:

-Paste non-file content (e.g. text) into the editor.
+1. Paste non-file content (e.g. text) into the editor.

+	### Expected:

-**Expected**: The message above the editor says "Non-file pasted" on the red background.
+	* The message above the editor says "Non-file pasted" on the red background.

 ## Scenario 3:

-Drop image or some other file into the editor.
+1. Drop image or some other file into the editor.

+	### Expected:

-**Expected**: The message above the editor says "File pasted" on the green background.
+	* The message above the editor says "File pasted" on the green background.

+Notes:
-Note: test does _not_ require the image nor file to be actually inserted into the editor.
+* Test does _not_ require the image nor file to be actually inserted into the editor.

 ## Scenario 4:

-Drop non-file content (e.g. text) into the editor.
+1. Drop non-file content (e.g. text) into the editor.

+	### Expected:

-**Expected**: The message above the editor says "Non-file pasted" on the red background.
+	* The message above the editor says "Non-file pasted" on the red background.